mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    :width: 100%
    :align: center

-We simulate a scenario where the spectrums overlap to demonstrate the spectral coexistence of the two technologies.
+For the WPAN, we'll use INET's 802.15.4 narrow band version, in which transmissions have 2450 MHz carrier frequency and 2.8 MHz bandwidth by default.
+For the Wifi, we'll use 802.11g, in which transmissions have a 20 MHz bandwidth.
+We'll leave the frequency and bandwidth of 802.15.4 on default, and we'll use Wifi Channel 9 (center frequency of 2452 MHz), so that the Wifi and WPAN transmission spectrums overlap:

+TODO image

-As the signal center frequencies and bandwidths of the two technologies are not identical, the dimensional analog model needs to be used.
+As the signal center frequencies and bandwidths of the 802.11 and 802.15.4 models are not identical, the dimensional analog model needs to be used.
 The dimensional analog model is able to represent signal strength in the function of frequency (as opposed to the scalar analog model, which only stores one center frequency and a bandwidth), so it is better suited for our study.
+TODO due to the limitation of the scalar analog model

-The two networks have to share a radio medium module.
-(If they used two separate medium modules, they would never interfere with each other.)
+In order for the signals for Wifi and WPAN to interfere, the two networks have to share a radio medium module instance.
 Both 802.11 and 802.15.4 have their own dimensional radio medium module types, but they are actually both :ned:`RadioMedium`, just with different parameterizations.
+TODO more on this...typical parameterization
-For our simulation, we use neither, but create a new specialization of :ned:`RadioMedium` so that it suits both technologies.
+For our simulation, we'll use :ned:`RadioMedium`, and configure it so that it suits both the Wifi and the WPAN.

 The simulation uses the ``CoexistenceShowcase`` network, defined in :download:`CoexistenceShowcase.ned <../CoexistenceShowcase.ned>`: